Johnhundred/aa_scraper/README.md

 * Node (& NPM)
 * Linux system (Hasn't been tested on anything else)
 * CRON or similar scheduler
+* .env file
 * Browser-based dynamic scraper

 Currently, this scraper functions based on a modification of my own ajax_scraper project, which means it requires a running scraper on localhost port 46464, which accepts a query variable by the name of url.

+##### .ENV File

+This file is not included in the repository, but is nevertheless necessary to connect to the Neo4j container.
+By default, both username and password are "neo4j", but the password will be prompted for change.

+Create a .env file in the root of the project folder, and set the following keys:

+* NEO4J_URL="bolt://localhost:7687"
+* NEO4J_USER=neo4j
+* NEO4J_PASSWORD=neo4j

+Remember to update the password environment variable when you have changed it.

 ## Operation